Muenster van attack driver acted alone, police say

-Muenster (CNN)A man who drove a van into a crowd of people in the German city of Muenster on Saturday acted alone, police said.
+Muenster (CNN)A man who drove a van into a crowd of people in the German city of Muenster on Saturday acted alone, according to police.

-The driver killed two people and injured 20 others when he drove into a restaurant's open terrace in an apparently deliberate act, before fatally shooting himself.
+The driver killed two people and injured 20 others when he plowed into a restaurant's open terrace in an apparently deliberate act before fatally shooting himself.

+The driver was a German citizen, said Herbert Reul, state minister for internal affairs in North Rhine-Westphalia.

+There was no known connection to radical Islam, he said, but investigators are still combing through the man's background.

 Police had said they are investigating witness reports of people fleeing out of the van after the attack.
 Spokesman Jochan Laschki said the driver had no accomplices, and the investigation is ongoing.